Sirraff/Project01_438_G11/README.md

 ## 🚀 Features

 - **User Authentication**: Secure login and registration using Firebase Authentication.
-- **Produce Search**: Query a database of fruits and vegetables stored in our Firebase Firestore API.
+- **Produce Search**: Query a database of fruits and vegetables stored in our in-house Firebase Firestore API.
 - **Tracker System**: Users can add fruits to their tracker and get real-time updates on seasonal availability.
 - **Region-Based Availability**: The app determines if a fruit is in season based on the user's selected region.
 - **Local Storage**: User preferences and tracked fruits are stored locally for quick access.